eegli/tinyparse/readme.md

 The factory may accept an optional array of required keys from the default configuration.
 If they are not provided in the user input, the promise is rejected.

+This works for object literals as well as string array arguments.

 ```ts
 const defaultConfig = {
   name: '', // Want string